robertwt7/snapstager/src/content/privacyPolicy.md

 ## **1.2 Promotional.**

-Subject to your opt-out preference, we may send you emails about new product features or other news about Meetsy or on topics we think would be relevant to you.
+Subject to your opt-out preference, we may send you emails about new product features or other news about SnapStager or on topics we think would be relevant to you.
 You may opt out of receiving these communications at any time.
 Visit the ‘Your Rights and Choices’ section below.

 ## **1.3 Responding to your requests.**